Zynga investors seen having to wait longer for growth

-(Reuters) - Zynga Inc’s (ZNGA.O) investors will have to wait until at least next year to see if the company can grow profitably, analysts said after the “Farmville” creator cut its 2014 revenue outlook.
+Aug 8 (Reuters) - Zynga Inc’s investors will have to wait until at least next year to see if the company can grow profitably, analysts said after the “Farmville” creator cut its 2014 revenue outlook.

 At least eight brokerages cut their price targets on the stock, by as much as $2 to a low of $2.83.